22f1000455/bdm-project-sahu-cloth-house/README.md

-# Sahu Cloth House Store Analysis
+# Optimizing Retail Sales and Stock Management for Sahu Cloth House

 This project explores sales and inventory data for Sahu Cloth House, a retail store in Haryana, aiming to boost profits and streamline store operations.